jpsotoal/aws-kvs-license-detection/README.md

 3. **S3 Bucket**: Stores image frames extracted from the video stream
 4. **Lambda Function**: Processes images to detect license plates using Rekognition
 5. **DynamoDB**: Stores detected license plate information
+6. **SNS**: Sends email notification when system is ready to use

 ## Prerequisites

 - AWS CLI installed and configured with appropriate permissions
 - An AWS account with access to create the required resources
+- A valid email address to receive system notifications

 ## Deployment Instructions